Learning the Interference Graph of a Wireless Network: Simulation Results

-Next, we study estimation of the hidden interference graph.
-In Fig.~\ref{fig:ack5d2s} we plot the observation duration required to correctly identify the minimum hitting set for each node and recover the hidden interference graph as a function of network size.
+In Fig.~\ref{fig:ack5d2s} we consider the hidden interference graph estimation problem.
+We plot, as a function of network size, the observation duration required to identify the minimum hitting set correctly for each node and to recover the hidden interference graph.
 The same simulation conditions hold as were described in the discussion of Fig.~\ref{fig:logn}.
-For this algorithm we again observe that the necessary observation duration scales sub-linearly (logarithmically) with network size $n$.
+For this algorithm we again observe that the necessary observation duration scales sub-linearly (logarithmically) in network size $n$.

-In Fig.~\ref{fig:ack5d} we examine the dependence of the necessary observation duration on $s$ for hidden interference graph inference.
-In these simulations we fix the network size to be $4\times 8$ cells and the carrier sensing range to be $80$m.
-We randomly generate topologies with fixed $d=5$, and $s$ varying from $1$ to $4$.
-The necessary observation duration as a function of $s$ is then plotted.
-We observe that the observation duration increases as $s$ increases.
-However, it scales in a complicated form.
-This is because the hidden interferers cause transmission collisions in the networks, which actually increases the traffic intensity at each AP.
+In Fig.~\ref{fig:ack5d} we examine the dependence of the necessary observation duration on $s$, the number of hidden interferers per node.
+In these simulations we fix the network size to be $4\times 15$ cells and the carrier sensing range to be $60$m.
+We randomly generate topologies with fixed $d=6$, and let $s$ vary from $1$ to $4$.
+The required observation duration is plotted as a function of $s$.
+We see that the observation duration increases super-linearly as $s$ increases, which is consistent with the predictions of Thm.~\ref{thm:weak_upper}.

-We also examine the robust direct interference estimation algorithm of Section~\ref{sec.directRobust}.
-Unlike the static scenario where we assume that the shadowing (i.e., $X_\sigma$) between a pair of APs is a constant during the observation period, under the random channel state setting, we let $X_\sigma$ in (\ref{eqn:revPower}) be an i.i.d Gaussian random variable with zero mean and $3$dB variance across the observations.
-We repeat the simulation procedure under this random channel setting, and evaluate the performance of the robust direct interference estimation algorithm with $\epsilon=0.007$.

-We plot the median average observation time over 10 topologies required to correctly recover $G_D$ in Fig.~\ref{fig:noisy_logn}.
-The worst case is also plotted.
-Next, we plot the median and worst observation times required to recover $G_D$ as a function of the maximum degree of the network in Fig.~\ref{fig:noisy_cs_d2}.
-The plots show the scaling that was predicted by the theory under the random channel states setting.
-Again, we observe that he necessary observation duration scales sub-linearly with network size $n$, and super-linearly in $d$.
-Compared with the simulation results under the static setting, we note that it takes much longer observation time to successfully recover $G_D$ in the random channel scenario.
-This is consistent with the theoretical results on the upper bounds.